evieklaassen/policy-qa-edd-workshop/README.md

-# Policy Q&A Agent — Eval-Driven Development Workshop
+# Eval-Driven Development Workshop for Enterprise AI Agents

 A technical workshop demonstrating eval-driven development (EDD) for enterprise AI agents, using LangSmith and LangChain.
+The use case is an HR & IT policy Q&A agent.

 ## Quick Start